evgeny-danilov/boundary/README.md

 # Boundary

 Building a big application in Ruby requires separation business domain logic from the MVC to a separate layer, usually called `Services` or `Domains`.
-Unfortunately, these is no a standard of organazing this layer, so every project reinvent their own wheels.
+Unfortunately, these are no standards of organazing this layer, so every project reinvent their own wheels.

 `Boundary` is a Ruby gem that provides a set of tools to help building robust and scalable applications, by enforcing developers to follow the architectural rules.